I run digital ads that actually locate the people you’re trying to reach.

 Step 04: Reporting

-When the campaign ends, you get a real report: impressions, reach, click-through rate, and — where applicable — household visit data that shows whether the people you targeted actually showed up.
+When the campaign wraps, you get a real report.
+Impressions, reach, click-through rate, and where applicable, visit data showing whether the people you targeted actually showed up.

 Who even wants this?